 Investigators also believe the victims might have died before they hit the water, because they were unable to escape despite their seat belts being unbuckled and the car being submerged in just 7 feet of water.

 During some of the most dramatic testimony in this three-month-long trial, Shafia testified, "My children did a lot of cruelty toward me," as he wept openly on the stand.
 He went on to say he believed his children "betrayed" him by dating and he did not hide his anger, saying a father would never expect that kind of behavior from this daughters.

 In taking the stand, Shafia swore to tell the truth on the Quran and he again invoked the holy book to say Islam does not condone killing people to preserve a family's honor.

 In a direct response to a question from prosecutor Laurie Lacelle, Shafia said, "To kill someone, you can't regain your respect and honor.
 Respected lady, you should know that.
 In our religion, a person who kills his wife or daughter, there is nothing more dishonorable .
 How is it possible that someone would do that to their children, respected lady?"

 "You might do it," Lacelle calmly replied, "if you thought they were whores."
 Shafia had used that term in a conversation captured by wiretaps.

-"I say to myself, 'You did well.
-Would they come back to life a hundred times, you should so the same again,'" he says.
-And in another played in court and translated from the Afghan language Dari, he says, "May the devil defecate on their graves!
+"I say to myself, you did well.
+Would they come back to life a hundred times, you should so the same again," he says.
+And in another played in court and translated from the Afghan language Dari, he says, "May the devil defecate on their on their graves!
 This is what a daughter should be?
 Would a daughter be such a whore?"